ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

 - double random() :  Returns a double value greater than or equal to 0.0 and less than 1.0 (not including 1.0!).

-.. |AP CS A Reference Sheet| raw:: html
+.. |AP CSA Reference Sheet| raw:: html

-   <a href="https://apstudents.collegeboard.org/ap/pdf/ap-computer-science-a-java-quick-reference_0.pdf" target="_blank">AP CS A Java Quick Reference Sheet</a>
+   <a href="https://apstudents.collegeboard.org/ap/pdf/ap-computer-science-a-java-quick-reference_0.pdf" target="_blank">AP CSA Java Quick Reference Sheet</a>

-These are all listed in the |AP CS A Reference Sheet| that you can use during the exam.
+These are all listed in the |AP CSA Reference Sheet| that you can use during the exam.

 |Groupwork| Programming Challenge : Random Numbers
 --------------------------------------------------